-The first (and most creative in our opinion) option is to hide your keys in a wrapped-up diaper.
+The most creative storage option we have heard of is to hide your keys in a wrapped-up diaper.

 You can easily stash this diaper on the beach near your other belongings, or even somewhere in the vicinity of your car.

-Just be mindful of where you put it—it would be a bad day for you should the park ranger come by and clean up your “mess.”
+Just be mindful of where you put it—it would be a bad day for you should the park ranger or beach cleaner, whose job it is to clean up the beach, come by and clean up your “mess.”

 You may also choose to keep your car key in a zippered pocket on your swimsuit.

-This is risky, however, as you may not notice your pocket coming unzipped when you’re in particularly rough surf.
+This is risky, however, as you may not notice your pocket coming unzipped or the velcro coming undone when you’re in particularly rough surf.

-Finally, you can bury your key.
+You can bury your key in the sand.
 Dig a small hole, place your key in, and cover it back up.